Net-splash/Autojector/docs/simple-injection.md

 ## 1. Simple Injection

+### By implementing interface
 In case you what a service to be injected as it's interface you should implement one of the three interfaces that mark the class as a service.
+Make sure that `AddAutojector` or `UseSimpleInjectionByInterface` was called.
 You should implement :
 ```c#
 ITransient<T>